tripledio/tripledio.github.io/about.md

   > We don't cut corners.
 We **don't** *"ship shit"*

-   In order to achieve this high standard, We abide to a set of principles.
+   In order to achieve this high standard, We abide by a set of principles.

    + Constantly learning and keeping ourselves up to date
    + Continuously practicing our craft